 Once you have arranged to work with an international adoption agency, the agency will assign you a licensed social worker to begin your home study.
 A home study is required for all international adoptions and is valid for one year from the date it is approved.
 (If a year passes and you have not completed your adoption, your home study must be updated.)

 Few things about the adoption process make prospective parents more nervous than the idea of the home study.
 People spend days in a cleaning frenzy, convinced they will never become adoptive parents if the social worker finds so much as one dust mote.
-Prior to our home study, we spent an exhausting weekend repainting our basement and the inside of our garage a cheery shade of sunshine yellow.
+Before our home study, we spent an exhausting weekend repainting our basement and the inside of our garage a cheery shade of sunshine yellow.
 Well, guess what?
 Our social worker never visited our basement or our garage– not even for a second!

 What is a Home Study All About?